lynlevans/Customer_Rewards/README.md

                       plus 1 point for every dollar spent over $50 for each transaction.

     Note: A rough grab of the last 3 months is used in this service.
-          So, just a range of 3 months, represented as integers ( zero-based for January ), is used to designate the months selected for the calculation.
+          So, just a range of 3 months, represented as integers ( one-based for January ), is used to designate the months selected for the calculation.
           An exact 90-day range is not calcuated here.
           So currently, in May, the last 3 months include March, Apr, May - in leiu today's current date.